commonwealth-of-puerto-rico/libre/libre/docs/topics/LQL.rst

 ======
 LQL accepts as input, strings, numbers and geometries.
 Any value enclosed in double quotes will be interpreted as a string, a value or set of values enclosed in the geometry specifier Point is interpreted as a point geometry, otherwise it will be parsed as a number.
 The only exception to this convention are special query directive values, such as those of the **join** directive, which are specified unquoted.
+Geospacial geometries also have special attributes which can be accesed and used for filtering, these are: _length, _area and _type

 Addressing fields